JarvisChan273/MyMemo/README.md

 # MyMemo
-A project created to learn JavaScript: An Event Memo
+A project created by JavaScript: An Event Memo

 ## To Run The File
 --> Download and extract the .zip file